-This is a guest post from Benny Lewis from Fluent in 3 Months.
+This is a guest post from Benny Lewis of Fluent in 3 Months.

-This new year, many travelers may have made one of their resolutions to be about learning a foreign language.
-However, experience has told me that if your New Year’s resolution is to “speak Spanish/French/Japanese,” you are probably bound for failure.
+This new year, many travelers may have made a resolution to learn a foreign language.
+However, experience has told me that if your New Year’s resolution is to “speak Spanish/French/Japanese,” you’re probably bound for failure.

 But fear not!
-After learning and becoming fluent in many languages, despite only speaking English until age 21, I have developed a few tips that will make it easier achieve your goals with your target language and start speaking from day one:
+After learning and becoming fluent in many languages, despite only speaking English until age 21, I’ve developed a few tips that will make it easier achieve your goals with your target language and start speaking from day one:

 Have Definite Goals